nilsonsantos37/nilsonsantos37/README.md

-- 👋 Hi, I’m @nilson dos santos
+- 👋 Hello there, I’m @nilson dos santos!
-- 👀 I’m interested in ...aprender e melhorar meus conhecimentos em informática
+- 👀 I’m interested in ...working on front-end
-- 🌱 I’m currently learning ...Code anywhere
+- 🌱 I’m currently learning ...CSS/HTML/JS
 - 💞️ I’m looking to collaborate on ...em tudo que tiver aí meu alcance
 - 📫 How to reach me ...